 The most common of the 10 host tree species was Borassodendron borneensios (9 individuals or 12.5% of all host tree individuals) and Arenga sp (Table 2).
-The most common trees found as phorophytes generally have rough, cracked bark, many grooves that allow the flow of water from the crown that carries humus and litter, as well as fog to bond and collect more easily.
-Borassodendron borneensios and Arenga sp as a species that lives in secondary forests and is home to epiphytes, it has characteristics that make it very practical and beneficial for the growth of epiphytes.
-These characteristics are the ability to retain dust particles due to the rough shell and the ability to retain water after rain.
-These characteristics allow the formation of a microclimate suitable for the growth of many epiphytic plant species^[23].
-According^[20]the presence of epiphytic plants on phorophytes is determined by branches containing humus and moisture substrate that are accumulated from other epiphytic plants such as fern.
-So that not only epiphytes use it as a place to attach but also ferns and mosses, even climbing plants (lianas).
-Similarly, Borassodendron borneensios, despite its smaller trunk size, has very effective branching for the growth of epiphytic species^[23].
+The most common trees found as host trees generally have rough, cracked bark, many grooves that allow the flow of water from the crown that carries humus and litter as well as fog to bond and collect more easily.
+Borassodendron borneensios and Arenga sp is a secondary forest species and it forms such a reservoir of epiphytes in that it possesses features which make it very convenient and conducive for epiphytic growth.
+Such features are retention of dust particle due to its rough bark and its retention of water after rain fall.
+These features enable the formation of appropriate microclimate for growth cfr many epiphytes (Praptosuwiryo et al. 2019).
+According Trimanto and Danarto (2020) the presence of epiphytic plants on phorophytes is determined by branches containing humus and moisture substrate that are accumulated from other epiphytic plants such as fern.
+So that not only epiphytes use it as a place to attach but also ferns and mosses, evenclimbing plants (lianas).
+Similarly, Borassodendron borneensios, despite its smaller trunk size, has very effective branching for the growth of epiphytic species (Praptosuwiryo et al. 2019).

-[24] study in Jobolarangan, however, found 23 species of epiphytes on the trunk of this tree.
+In the present study, Schima wallichii trees were only attached by Pholidota globosa, which is the only epiphyte species that has a small body size so that it can attach to the trunk which is also small.
+This tree, named after the "Puspa area", has a branching architecture that allows the growth of various epiphytic species.
+Setyawan's (2000) study in Jobolarangan, however, found 23 species of epiphytes on the trunk of this tree.
 Perhaps its monoculture as a reforestation plant in industrial plantations reduces the opportunity for epiphytes to invade.
-An observation made by [25] on a large number of trees of various species in tropical forests showed that almost all species of higher epiphytes, including orchids, ferns and seed plants, grew mostly in cracks in the bark, grooves in the tree and large branching sites.
+An observation made by Mamonto et (2003) on a large number of trees of various species in tropical forests showed that almost all species of higher epiphytes, including orchids, ferns and seed plants, grew mostly in cracks in the bark, grooves in the tree and large branching sites.
 More mature trees will have rougher bark, more crevices and larger branches than younger trees, although this does not necessarily mean that older trees of the same species will have more abundant epiphytes.
-It has also been observed by [26] that the spread of epiphytes is strongly influenced by the condition of the substrate (phorophyte bark) whichincludes the slope and roughness of the bark and litter accumulation.
+It has also been observed by Hirata et al (2011) that the spread of epiphytes is strongly influenced by the condition of the substrate (host tree bark) which includes the slope and roughness of the bark and litter accumulation.

-Epiphytes attach to the outer bark of stems, branches, and twigs or leaves^[18]explains that the distribution and abundance of epiphytes are influenced by substrate characteristics.
+Epiphytes attach to the outer bark of stems, branches, and twigs or leaves.
+Mezaka (2008) explains that the distribution and abundance of epiphytes are influenced by substrate characteristics.
 Substrate characters can be interpreted as stem diameter (DBH), bark pH, and bark texture.
-However, the presence of epiphytes on their phorophytes is tightly related to the amount of sunlight penetration into the interior of forest stands, which are the main controlling factor in the vertical spread of epiphytes on their host trees^{[14][15]}.
-However, according to^{[7][12,13,15]} in addition to the influence of environmental conditions, in particular climatic elements, the type and size of the host tree also affect the abundance and distribution of epiphytes, specifically epiphytes that have a form of body structure (growth) hanging (non vascular pendant ephiphyte).
-For this reason, within forest communities, the distribution of epiphytes is often irregular in termsof both type and arrangement and stratification.
+However, according to Azemi et al (1996) and Einzmann, et al (2015), the presence of epiphytes on their host trees is tightly related to the amount of sunlight penetration into the interior of forest stands, which are the main controlling factor in the vertical spread of epiphytes on their host trees.
+However, according to Callaway et al (2002) and Esses (1996) in addition to the influence of environmental conditions, in particular climatic elements, the type and size of the host tree also affect the abundance and distribution of epiphytes, specifically epiphytes that have a form of body structure (growth) hanging (non vascular pendant ephiphyte).
+For this reason, within forest communities, the distribution of epiphytes is often irregular in terms of both type and arrangement and stratification.